Australian - New Zealand Visitors Rating: 9.8/10 Excellent

 Hoian, UNESCO Heritage Site, is voted as the nicest city in Vietnam by Australian and New Zealand travelers.
 All Australian and New Zealand travellers would like to stay there at least a few nights here.
 Hue is the ancient capital of Vietnam, a peaceful and charming World Cultural Heritage Site.
 Amazing Halong Bay, Trangan, Sapa can not be missed on their Holiday Hanoi Vietnam from Australia.
 Exotic cultures of 7 ethnic groups in Sapa.
 Unbelievable monuments of Hue, Hoian - UNESCO Cultural Heritage Sites.

-Hanoi Holiday Itinerary 15 Days:
+Hanoi Holiday Package 15 Days:

 Day 1: Give a nice kiss to charming Hanoi